opennextjs/opennextjs-aws/README.md

 ### Environment variables

+- AWS_SDK_DYNAMODB_MAX_ATTEMPTS: The maximum number of times requests that encounter retryable failures should be attempted for DynamoDB.
+Defaults to 3.
+- AWS_SDK_S3_MAX_ATTEMPTS: The maximum number of times requests that encounter retryable failures should be attempted for S3.
+Defaults to 3.
 - DYNAMO_BATCH_WRITE_COMMAND_CONCURRENCY: The number of concurrent batch write commands to DynamoDB.
 Defaults to 4 in an effort to leave plenty of DynamoDB write request capacity for the production load.

 ## Contribute